arc42/arc42.org-site/_pages/principles-of-tech-documentation.md

 Referenceable elements can be uniquely identified in the context of your documentation.
 Instead of writing “see the diagram below” or “the table above”, you should strive for “see diagram 5.2” or “the table 3.1”.
-You can chose any numbering or referencing scheme you like, but you should use it consistently.
+You can choose any numbering or referencing scheme you like, but you should use it consistently.

 #### How to make documentation referenceable